zchandikaz/war-dependency-example/README.md

 ## Approach 3 Implementation - Add A WAR as a dependency while running independently

 I have a project called "parent-war", Simple POST request implemented here.
-Fot any Prequest invocation, this will add a key value pair to a Map which is static. and located in a class Called "ParentTestClass".
+For any POST request invocation, this will add a key value pair to a Map which is static. and located in a class Called "ParentTestClass".
 This class need to be accessed from another web application called "child-war".
 We'll have to set a custom class loader to the child-war, That custom class loader located in a separate project called "custom-classloader".

 ### Implement custom class loader